-In their paper “Active learning increases student performance in science, engineering, and mathematics,” Freeman, et al., suggest that we are seeing a new wave of “second-generation research” in the education literature that explores “which aspects of instructor behavior are most important for achieving the greatest gains with active learning, and elaborate on recent work indicating that underprepared and underrepresented students may benefit most from active methods.”
+In their paper “Active learning increases student performance in science, engineering, and mathematics,” Freeman, et al., suggest that we are seeing a new wave of “second-generation research” in the education literature that explores “which aspects of instructor behavior are most important for achieving the greatest gains with active learning, and elaborate on recent work indicating that underprepared and underrepresented students may benefit most from active [learning instructional] methods.”

 In this continuously updated blog post, I will try to maintain an annotated bibliography of such research.
 My goal is to provide higher education faculty and faculty developers with evidence to support teaching strategies that produce more equitable learning outcomes for all students, but particularly those who have been historically left out of STEM fields.

 It must noted, however, that these learning gains from active learning pedagogies are not automatic.
 Much more research is needed to tease apart the nuances and conditions under which students who have been historically underrepresented in STEM benefit from active learning pedagogies.
 And in fact, please read this other post about research that provides more nuance on how active learning pedagogies don’t always lead to more equitable outcomes.

 Lorenzo, M., Crouch, C.H. and Mazur, E., 2006.
 Reducing the gender gap in the physics classroom.
 American Journal of Physics, 74(2), pp.118-122.